A trust badge could be the key to increasing your eCommerce conversions. But what is it and how can you use it to your advantage?

 A third-party endorsement badge does take more work.
 As mentioned earlier, you need to submit an application, be reviewed, and approved before you can add the badge to your eCommerce site.

 But the extra work is worth the extra payoff as these badges can have a drastic impact on your conversions.
 Think about when you shop on Amazon – you look for highly-rated items with lots of reviews and even an Amazon Best Seller badge if you can.
 Think of these third-party badges in the same way.
 They signal to your customer that others have had a great experience buying from your online store.

 These badges are usually placed in the footer of your website and should be more prominent than the accepted payment badges.

 5. Money-back guarantee badge

 Possibly the most effective trust badge of all, the money-back guarantee badge all but completely eliminates the fear and perceived risk of buying a product or service online.
 While this doesn’t address any of the technical security issues, it does let potential customers know that you have their best interests in mind.

-If you have a Money-Back Guarantee Badge, you should display it loud and proud.
+If you have a 30 day money back guarantee badge, you should display it loud and proud.
 You want to make sure that every single customer sees it and takes note.
 It should be in the same places as your Safe Checkout Badge – near the Add To Cart button and the Checkout button.